INFO6150FinalProject/OnlineBookstore/README.md

 # OnlineBookstore

-# Online bookstore
+Description

 ## Getting Started

 ### To get the Node server running locally:

-Install MongoDB Community Edition (instructions) and run it by executing mongod Clone this repo
+* Install MongoDB Community Edition (instructions) and run it by executing mongod
+* Clone this repo
-Navigate to server directory
+* Navigate to server directory
-npm install to install all required dependencies npm start to start the local server
+* npm install to install all required dependencies
+* npm start to start the local server

 ### To get the React server running locally:

-Navigate to client directory
+* Navigate to client directory
-npm install to install all required dependencies npm start to start the local server
+* npm install to install all required dependencies
+* npm start to start the local server

 ## Application Structure